Hadi Fayyadh: Loan to Azul Claro Numazu

-Perak FC

-On 13 January 2023, Hadi Fayyadh return to Malaysia and joined the Malaysia Super League club, Perak FC for ahead of 2023 season.

-Hadi made his team debut for Perak FC when he selected on the first team against Kedah in a 1–4 loss.

-Perak FC II

-On 11 June 2023, Hadi Fayyadh made his league debut with Perak F.C.
-II that currently playing in Malaysia Reserve League MFL Cup against Kelantan U-23.

-On 22 June 2023 He made his first goal for the team in a match end which 1-2 lose against Selangor F.C.
-II.

 Loan to PDRM FC

 On 20 July 2023, Hadi Fayyadh joined PDRM on a 6 months loan from Perak FC.

+PDRM FC

+On 11 September 2024, Hadi Fayyadh joined PDRM on free transfer after leaving Perak.

-On 28 July 2023, Hadi made his team debut with PDRM against Kelantan United with the team draw 2-2.
+On 21 September 2024, Hadi made his assists with PDRM in a 1-0 win against Sabah.

-At the end of the 2023 Season, Hadi returned to Perak FC and was not registered for the 24/25 Super League season.
+Vencedor Mie United

+On 22 May 2026, Hadi Fayyadh joined Tōkai Soccer League club Vencedor Mie United after leaving PDRM.

 International career

 Youth

 Hadi is a Malaysian youth international.
 In July 2012, he made his first international debut for Malaysia U12 in International youth football tournament in Saitama, Japan.
 He was a member of the Malaysia U14 team in 2014 AFC U-14 Championship qualification that will take place in Myanmar in June 2013.

 Hadi was part of the national team for the 2017 AFF U-18 Youth Championship that will take place in Yangon, Myanmar.
 He scored 3 goals in 7 appearances during the matches.
 He has played in the final against Thailand which Malaysia lost 2–0.

 On 26 October 2017, Hadi was selected to play in 2018 AFC U-19 Championship qualification in Paju, South Korea.
 He scored 3 goals in 4 matches which confirmed Malaysia under-19s qualification to the 2018 AFC U-19 Championship for the first time in 11 years after finishing as one of the five best group runners-up.

 Hadi was named in the Malaysia under 19 squad for 2018 AFF U-19 Youth Championship in the Indonesia.
 He played every minute of Malaysia's campaign at the tournament, which Malaysia won the AFF U-19 Youth Championship.

 On 15 October 2018, he was named in the under-19 side for the 2018 AFC U-19 Championship.
 He played every minute of Malaysia's campaign at the tournament, which ended with them eliminated in last place in their group.

 In November 2017, Hadi received his first call-up to the Malaysia U-23 for the centralised training camp as a preparation for 2018 AFC U-23 Championship.
 On 29 December 2017, he was selected to play in 2018 AFC U-23 Championship in China.On 20 January 2018, Hadi made his first appearance for the Malaysia U23 came from the bench in the 67th minute in a 1–2 defeat to South Korea at Changshu Stadium.

 Hadi was named in the 20-man Malaysia Squad for the 2018 Asian Games, in the Jakarta-Palembang, Indonesia.